ipfs/specs/merkledag/ipld.md

 ## Serialized Data Formats

-IPLD supports a variety of serialized data formats trough [multicodec](https://github.com/jbenet/multicodec).
+IPLD supports a variety of serialized data formats through [multicodec](https://github.com/jbenet/multicodec).
 These can be used however is idiomatic to the format, for example in `CBOR`, we can use `CBOR` type tags to represent the merkle-link, and avoid writing out the full string key `mlink`.
 Users are encouraged to use the formats to their fullest, and to store and transmit IPLD data in whatever format makes the most sense.
 The only requirement **is that there MUST be a well-defined one-to-one mapping with the IPLD Canonical format.** This is so that data can be transformed from one format to another, and back, without changing its meaning nor its cryptographic hashes.

 ### Canonical Format

-In order to preserve merkle-linking's power, we muste ensure that there is a single **_canonical_** serialized representation of an IPLD document.
+In order to preserve merkle-linking's power, we must ensure that there is a single **_canonical_** serialized representation of an IPLD document.
 This ensures that applications arrive at the same cryptographic hashes.
 It should be noted --though-- that this is a system-wide parameter.
 Future systems might change it to evolve representations.
 However we estimate this would need to be done no more than once per decade.

 **The IPLD Canonical format is _canonicalized CBOR_.**